trailblazer/trailblazer.github.io/gems/reform/prepopulator.md

   prepopulator: ->(*) { self.songs << Song.new if songs.size < 3 } do
 {% endhighlight %}

 This will always add an empty song form to the nested `songs` collection until three songs are attached.
-You can use the `Twin::Collection` API when adding, changing or deleting items from a collection. (# TODO: add link)
+You can use the `Twin::Collection` [API](/gems/disposable/collection.html) when adding, changing or deleting items from a collection.

+Note that when calling `#prepopulate!`, your `:prepopulate` code for all existing forms in the graph will _be executed_ .
+It is up to you to add checks if you need that.

 ## Overriding